 - Juice and zest from half a lemon

 - 1 cup whole wheat flour

 - 1/4 cup unsweetened coconut (medium desiccated)

 - 1 cup blackberries

-- In a small bowl, combine the oats and milk and let sit in the fridge overnight, or until the oats fully absorb the milk.
+- In a small bowl, add the oats and almond milk.
+Stir until combined.
+Cover and refrigerate overnight to allow the oats to absorb the milk.

-- If you want to prep these muffins the night before, in addition to soaking the oats, you can also prepare the lemon juice and zest and store in a container in the fridge.
-You can also sift together the dry ingredients (flour, sugar, coconut, baking soda, and salt), and leave covered on the counter.
-To save time, I would also forgo the granola and icing drizzle.
+- To save yourself a few steps in the morning, prepare the lemon juice and zest the night before, and store in a container in the fridge.
+You can also combine the dry ingredients (flour, sugar, coconut, baking soda, and salt), and leave covered on the counter.